 It was a good idea to hide it on a B-side.
 The string/synths in the verses are the only things I like.

 From the beginning I thought that ABBA was very short of material that they had to release this demo.

 - Intermezzo No. 1

 I’m not really a fan of ABBA's instrumental music.
 Live it’s a burner though.

 merry-merry-merry-merry – well, everybody needed to start with something.

 No, I don’t wanna go to Santa Rosa.

 This is so very much not ABBA’s music.
 As much as Benny supports Swedish folk music, as much he forgot about American folk music here.
 These songs need US music styles with typical instruments and arrangements, partly even what you may call “black music”.
-Anyway, they certainly aren’t suitable for high female European pop voices, embedded in exaggerated, highly overproduced musical arrangements and any feeling of ABBA glamour.
+Anyway, they certainly aren’t suitable for high female European pop voices, embedded in exaggerated, highly overproduced musical arrangements and ABBA glamour.